 Customer submits completed application to Power NI (energysaving@powerni.co.uk).
-This should include: PV calculations summary, verified calcs, Product MCS Cert, Product Spec sheet showing warranty, electricity data for previous 12 months, before photos, G99 (if applicable), Building Control application, Installer Liability Insurance & professional indemnity, Installer H&S Policy, Installer MCS Cert no. and Installer Trading Standards membership.
+This should include: PV calculations summary, verified calcs, Product MCS Cert, Product Spec sheet showing warranty, electricity data for previous 12 months including HH data where available, before photos, G99/NI (if applicable), Building Control application, Installer Liability & Professional Indemity Insurance, Installer H&S Policy, Installer MCS Cert no. and Installer Trading Standards membership.
 Customer also submits signed T&Cs via AdobeSign.
 Applications will not be considered until signed T&Cs have been received.

-Power NI assesses and confirms if the project will qualify for a 20% grant (towards the cost of the fittings & installation) Please note that funding will not be provided where work has gone ahead before approval and issue of Grant Offer Letter.
+Power NI assesses and confirms if the project will qualify for a 20% grant (towards the cost of the fittings & installation) Please note that funding will not be provided where an order has been placed before approval and issue of Grant Offer Letter.

-A Grant Offer Letter will then be issued via AdobeSign and this is valid for 3 months, (or until 1st March 2024, whichever is sooner), within which time the project must be completed.
+A Grant Offer Letter will then be issued via AdobeSign and this is valid for 3 months, (or until 1st March 2025, whichever is sooner), within which time an order must be placed.
 Vendors should not generate invoices or begin work until their customer has received this.
+If no order has been placed within 3 months the offer may be withdrawn.